NetApp/trident/docs/frequently_asked_questions.rst

 ---------------------------------------------------------------------------

 Kubernetes versions ``1.13`` and above support running Trident as a CSI Provisioner.
-Before installing Trident, ensure the required :ref:`feature gates <Feature Gates>` are enabled.
+Before installing Trident, ensure the required :ref:`feature gates <Feature Requirements>` are enabled.

 Refer to :ref:`Requirements <Supported frontends (orchestrators)>` for a list of supported orchestrators.